Biden to continue FEMA virus aid for states until April 1

 A White House official detailed the announcement to The Associated Press on Tuesday in conjunction with the private call to governors.

-“This is an extension of the order the president signed on his second day in office and will ensure you continue to have the resources you need to get shots in arms and fight the virus,” Zients planned to tell the governors, according to the official.
+“This is an extension of the order the president signed on his second day in office and will ensure you continue to have the resources you need to get shots in arms and fight the virus,” Zients told the governors, according to the official.

 On his second day in office Biden signed an order directing FEMA to cover 100% of state emergency costs related to the virus through September 2021.
 In August, as the more transmissible delta variant of the virus caused a spike in cases, Biden extended the coverage through the end of the year.